na-na-hi/renget/archive/creamsan.md

 You'll only need to do this once.

-1. First install a user script browser extension.
+1. First, install a user script browser extension.
 I use ViolentMonkey.
 Other similar extensions should work too.
+Just search the Firefox Addons page or Chrome Web Store.
+These are all the ones I know:
+- Violentmonkey
+- Tampermonkey
+- Greasemonkey

 2. Open the extension settings.
 Look for a plus sign or something that allows you to add a new script.
 ![1](https://files.catbox.moe/i0ed83.png)